random-geek/MapEdit/README.md

 MapEdit's area selection only operates on whole mapblocks.
 A single mapblock is a 16x16x16 node area of the map, similar to Minecraft's chunks.
 The lower southwestern corner of a mapblock is always at coordinates which are evenly divisible by 16, e.g. (32, 64, -48) or the like.

+**A note about parameters**

+All string-like parameters can safely be surrounded with quotes if they happen to contain spaces.

 **General usage**

 `python mapedit.py [-h] -f <file> [-s <file>] [--p1 x y z] [--p2 x y z] [--inverse] [--silencewarnings] <command>`